Wire report

 Source

-Primary source: Weight-loss drug users save over £400 a year on grocery bills as take-up triples via The Guardian.
+Primary source: Weight-loss drug users save more than £400 a year on food as take-up triples via The Guardian.
 VINI cites and links the source; it does not reproduce the publisher’s full article text without rights clearance.

 Reader comments